Email — Twitter — Post — Mastodon

 There are other bloggers on this site who can rightly say they are a Windypundit, but I’m the only one who is The Windypundit.
 I’ve been ranting here since July of 2002 when it was still not completely lame to name your blog somethingpundit.
 Although I’ve lived in or around Chicago all my life, and the blog is named after the city, Windypundit is not a blog about Chicago.

 By training and trade, I am a software developer.
 I spent about 15 years doing it full time in an office, and then I spent another 10 years doing it as consultant working out of my own home, with clients in Illinois, Indiana, and Maryland.
-Now I’m back to working a full time regular job.
-I enjoy software development a lot, but I won’t be writing about it very much here.
+Since 2011, I’m back to working a full time regular job, although I still work from home..
+I enjoy software development a lot, but I probably won’t be writing about it very much here.

 Windypundit is a blog about civil liberties, criminal justice, economics, and scientific thinking.
 I also sometimes write about photography, technology, culture, and cats.
 Really, I have no plan.

 There was a time when I made money from ads on Windypundit, but after annual earnings declined to the low 3-figures, I took the ads down.